geoext/geoext3-ws/src/first-steps/hello-openlayers.md

 * Verify that [{{ book.exerciseUrl }}/ol-example.html]({{ book.exerciseUrl }}/ol-example.html) loads your file.

-* In the `<body>` of the file, add the following HTML-fragment, which includes a tiny bit of JavaScript:
+* In the `<body>` of the file, add the following HTML-fragment, which includes a tiny piece of JavaScript:

 ```html
 <div id="map" style="height: 600px"></div>